The Excel Pricemat function calculates the price, per $100 face value of a security that pays interest at maturity.

 An optional integer argument which specifies the financial day count basis that is used by the security.
 Possible values are:

 The financial day count basis rules are explained in detail on the Wikipedia Day Count Convention page

 Note that the date arguments must satisfy the following:

 Warning: If you supply text representations of dates to Excel functions, the interpretation of these can vary, depending to the date system and date interpretation settings on your computer.
 Therefore, the settlement, maturity and issue arguments should be entered into the Pricemat function as either:

 The above Pricemat function returns the value 107.1704545.

 I.e. the price of security with the above terms would be $107.17.

 Note that, in the above example:

-Further examples of the Excel Pricemat function can be found on the Microsoft Office website.
+For further examples of the Excel Pricemat function, see the Microsoft Office website.